jdiepeveen/featured-cards-magnolia/README.md

 ### Template parameters

-    imageVariation: (Default: "featured-card") the variation name for resizing the card images.
+    imageVariation: the variation name for resizing the card images.
 Use decorations to override the default variation.

 ## Demo